 - Food and Water Supply.
 Since you never know what a winter storm is going to bring, it's always a good idea to prep ahead and have extra essential water and food items.

 - Snow Chains, Studded Tires, or 4 Wheel Drive.
 Not everyone drives a vehicle with 4-wheel drive, but you can get snow chains or studded tires for your 2-wheel drive cars.

 Winter Weather Preparations

-In a previous story we also recommended that you have firewood, an extra snow shovel, and to prep your car.
+In a previous story, we also recommended that you have firewood, an extra snow shovel, and that you prep your car.
 Those suggestions along with the 7 above will help you stay as safe and comfortable as possible during an Idaho winter storm.